grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 **Scenario 1: One rule setup for each team**

-We have two teams, Team A and Team B. Loki access is setup with `Admin` roles to have `Query` permission.
+We have two teams, Team A and Team B. Loki access is setup with `Admin` roles to have `Admin` permission.

 - Team A has a rule `namespace="dev"`.
 A user that is part of Team A will have access to logs that match `namespace="dev"`.